Search

 Simulation of external thermo-aerodynamic phenomena

-CFD simulation has shown that, in this study, thermal plumes have a distant influence outside their emission zone, but that overall, in the direct vicinity of the releases, there are no major looping phenomena that could cause systems to shut down.
+The CFD simulation allowed us to observe that, in this study, the thermal plumes have a distant influence outside their emission zone , but that overall, in the direct vicinity of the releases, there is no major looping phenomenon that could cause a system shutdown.
+The supply air is correctly sucked in by the lower parts to be evacuated at altitude.
+These conclusions were a valuable aid for the design teams , in order to verify that the layout of the cooling systems did not create a recirculation zone.

 Play Video